kristopolous/2019-november-novel/ch2.md

 To be more specific, some of the hit songs of the era, such as the Fugee's Killing me softly, were just cover songs.
 In this case, there had been 75 previous covers of that song spanning back 25 years.

 Obviously the content, originality, idea, none of this mattered.
 The 76th cover of a 25 year old song was a big hit only because of the marketing, that's why that part constitutes 90%.
 Most people didn't know it wasn't an original song, especially one that had been covered by hit artists dozens of times.
 Narrative and truth is a construction of the 4ps of marketing.
 Objective reality, unless it's materially limiting, if not known, ultimately has no effect.

+The 1-9-90 importantly is not a linear process.
+It's an interaction of different components.
+Imagine a long beam on a fulcrum that's right near one side so that a little movement on one side creates a huge change on the other.
+As a "build-measure-learn" cycle (see The Lean Startup, Eric Reis, 2011) moves, this is the mechanics of the clockwork.
+Each column informs the other and modifies it accordingly maintaining the multiplier effect implied.

 I first noticed this pattern far earlier, probably in the 90s.
 For years I was incensed that the world worked this way, where the symbolic pageantry surrounding the thing was the actual thing of engagement while the substantive thing instead acted as a mere edifice upon which these ceremonies took place.
 Eventually I succumbed to the inanity of culture.